Marcel Vaid: Life and career

-Marcel Vaid has been hounoured a number of times.
-To this day he received four times the Swiss Film Prize Quartz (Zara 2009, Goodnight Nobody 2011, When the sun fell 2016 and Chris the Swiss 2019), the Prix Fondation Suisa (Tandoori Love 2009), the prize for Best Film Score at the Filmfstivals in Angers (Joshua 2003) and Valencia (Where is Max 2009).
+He has received the Swiss Film Prize Quartz four times (Zara 2009, Goodnight Nobody 2011, When the sun fell 2016 and Chris the Swiss 2019), the Prix Fondation Suisa (Tandoori Love 2009), the prize for Best Film Score at the Filmfstivals in Angers (Joshua 2003) and Valencia (Where is Max 2009).
 In 2012 he received the Zurich City Award (Werkjahr der Stadt Zürich).

+In 2022, Marcel Vaid was honored as Composer in Focus of the Zurich Film Festival with a medley of selected works performed by the Zurich Tonhalle Orchestra under the direction of Frank Strobel.
+According to his own statement, "the examination of acoustic instruments and their spatial processing on the computer is a particular sound-aesthetic concern for him."

-Marcel Vaid gives diverse masterclasses and is working as a guest lecturer at the Zurich University of the Arts.
-He is a member of the Swiss and European Filmacademy and president of the Swiss Media Composers Association.
+Marcel Vaid is a guest lecturer at the Zurich University of the Arts, and gives various master classes.
+He is a member of the Swiss and European Filmacademy and board member of the Swiss Composers Association SONART, the Swiss Musician's Association.